Robin Hood: Men in Tights: Plot

 Robin of Loxley is captured during the Crusades and is imprisoned in Jerusalem.
 With the help of fellow inmate Asneeze, he escapes and frees the other inmates.
 Upon returning to England, Robin finds Asneeze's son, Ahchoo, and discovers that Prince John has assumed control while King Richard is away fighting in the Crusades.
 Richard is unaware that the prince is abusing his power.
 Robin returns to his family home, Loxley Hall, only to find it being repossessed by John's men.
 His family's blind servant, Blinkin, informs Robin that his family is dead, and his father left him a key which opens "the greatest treasure in all the land."

 Robin recruits Little John and Will Scarlet O'Hara to help regain his father's land and oust Prince John from the throne.
 On his quest, Robin attracts the attention of Maid Marian of Bagelle, who wants to find the man who has the key to her Everlast chastity belt.
 They are also joined by Rabbi Tuckman, who shares with them his sacramental wine and bargain circumcisions.

 While Robin is training his band of tights-clad Merry Men, the Sheriff of Rottingham hires the mafioso Don Giovanni to assassinate Robin at the Spring Festival.
 They plan to hold an archery tournament to attract Robin.
-Maid Marian hears of the plot, and sneaks out of her castle to warn Robin, accompanied by her heavyset, German lady-in-waiting, Broomhilde.
+Maid Marian hears of the plot, and sneaks out of her castle to warn Robin, accompanied by her heavyset German lady-in-waiting, Broomhilde.

 At the archery tournament, a disguised Robin makes it to the final round, but loses after his arrow is split in two by his opponent.
 Confused that he lost, Robin reviews the movie's script to discover that he gets another shot.
-Giovanni's assassin attempts to kill Robin by shooting at him from Royal Folio Depository with a scoped crossbow, but Blinkin catches the arrow in midair.
+Giovanni's assassin attempts to kill Robin by shooting at him from the Royal Folio Depository with a scoped crossbow, but Blinkin catches the arrow in midair.
 Robin then takes the second shot, this time using a special "PATRIOT arrow", hitting the target.
 Robin is arrested, with Marian promising to marry the Sheriff to spare his life.

 Robin and the Merry Men interrupt the wedding between the Sheriff and Maid Marian.
 She is carried off to the tower by the Sheriff, who wants to deflower her but cannot open her chastity belt.
 Robin arrives and duels the sheriff, during which Robin's key falls into the lock of Marian's chastity belt.

 After winning the fight, Robin spares the Sheriff's life, only to miss his sheath and accidentally run the Sheriff through.
 The witch Latrine, Prince John's cook and adviser, saves him by giving him a magical Life Saver in exchange for marriage.
 Before Robin and Marian can attempt to open the lock, Broomhilde arrives, insisting they get married first.
 Rabbi Tuckman conducts the ceremony, but they are suddenly interrupted by King Richard, recently returned from the Crusades, who orders Prince John to be taken away to the Tower of London and made part of the tour.